The Myth of the Kraken

 Origins of the Kraken

 The giant squid lives at great depths where it hunts fish and other squids.
 But even though these beasts are formidable predators, they aren’t quite at the top of the food chain.
 They are prey for deep-diving sperm whales, though it is hard to imagine they go quietly.

 Many whales are found with scars from the suckers of giant squid tentacles, remnants of tremendous battles we can only imagine, fought far down in the lightless world of the ocean deep.

 The scientific genus of the giant squid is called Architeuthis, and previously it was thought there could be as many as eight species found in different geographic locations.
-However, genetic testing done at the University of Copenhagen in 2013 concluded that there is actually only one single species of Architeuthis and only one population.
+However, genetic testing done at the University of Copenhagen in 2013 concluded that there is only one single Architeuthis species and only one population.

 This squid lives in almost every ocean of the world, and specimens have been collected from places as diverse as Scotland and New Zealand.
 So how could there be only one population throughout the entire world?